Approximation analysis of CNNs from a feature extraction view: Approximation Analysis

 \section{Approximation Analysis}

-In this section, applying the above analysis, we provide the approximation estimate of functions which are essentially defined in a lower dimensional function.
+In this section, applying the above analysis, we provide approximation estimates of functions which are essentially defined in a lower dimensional space.
 The approximation will be conducted by convolutional layers and one (or two) fully connected layers.
 To be simple, our focus is only on the case of convolutions of kernel size 2 and stride 2.
-Precisely, given input dimension $d$ and feature dimension $m$ with $d\gg m$, we denote $\mathcal{H}(d,m, J)$ by a set of convolutional layers $\{h_{j}\}_{j=1}^J$ as defined in the first section with kernel size $2$, stride $2$ and the number of channels for $\{h_j\}_{j=1}^J$ being $2, 2^2, \ldots, 2^{k_0-1}, md/2^{k_0}, md/2^{k_0+1},\ldots , m$ respectively, where
+Precisely, given input dimension $d$ and feature dimension $m$ with $d\gg m$, we denote by $\mathcal{H}(d,m, J)$ a set of convolutional layers $\{h_{j}\}_{j=1}^J$ as defined in the previous section with kernel size $2$, stride $2$ and the number of channels for $\{h_j\}_{j=1}^J$ being $2, 2^2, \ldots, 2^{k_0-1}, md/2^{k_0}, md/2^{k_0+1},\ldots , m$ respectively, where

 Let $N(\mathcal{H}(d,m, J))$ be the total number of free parameters contained in $\mathcal{H}(d,m,J)$.
 Then